Ctc8/Brewery-Master/README.md

 This web app: Data dashboard

-Time spent: 4 hours spent in total
+Time spent: 5 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
+- [X] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
 - [X] **Clicking on an item in the list view displays more details about it**
 - [X] **Clicking on an item has a direct, unique link to that item's detail view page**